bcgov/mobile-developer-guide/docs/apple_app_signing.md

 * Turn off "automatically manage signing"
 * Download/Import the provisioning profile for your app

-Contact the [Developer Experience team](contact.md) if you are not using GitHub.
+Contact the [Developer Experience team](contact.md) if you're not using GitHub.
 We'll discuss other options for using the distribution certificate.

 #### Laptop build
 Are you releasing your app from a developer's laptop?
 Let the [Developer Experience team](contact.md) know so we can give you access to the distribution certificate.
 Then turn on "automatically manage signing" in the Signing & Capabilities -> Release tab in Xcode.